 The Rights of the Student

 A student who is accused of academic misconduct (or a behavioral misconduct violation) is entitled to due process.
 That includes the right to know what documentation and/or information supports the allegation and the right to a hearing.

-If the disciplinary matter is resolved administratively with a faculty member or Student Conduct and Academic Integrity staff member in the Office of the Dean of Students (Faculty Disposition or Administrative Disposition), a hearing is not required. o However, the student may appeal the sanction by submitting a written appeal based on one or more of the three grounds for appeal, to the to the appellate officer within ten (10) days of the administrative resolution.
+If the conduct matter is resolved administratively with a faculty member or Student Conduct and Academic Integrity staff member in the Office of the Dean of Students (Faculty Disposition or Administrative Disposition), a hearing is not required.
+However, the student may appeal the sanction by submitting a written appeal based on one or more of the three grounds for appeal, to the appellate officer within five (5) days of the case resolution.

-If the disciplinary matter is resolved through a hearing, the student may appeal the hearing officer's decision based on one or more of the three grounds for appeal, regarding the findings and sanction by giving written notice to the appellate officer within ten (10) days after being notified of the hearing officer's decision.
+If the conduct matter is resolved through a hearing, the student may appeal the hearing officer's decision based on one or more of the three grounds for appeal, regarding the findings and sanction by giving written notice to the appellate officer within five (5) days after being notified of the hearing officer's decision.

-All information concerning disciplinary matters, including academic dishonesty accusations and dispositions, is strictly confidential and therefore should be treated accordingly.
+All information concerning conduct matters, including alleged academic misconduct violations and dispositions, is strictly confidential and therefore should be treated accordingly.

 Note: The official University policies concerning the conduct process are outlined in Chapter 11 of the Institutional Rules on Student Services and Activities, which may be found in Appendix C of the General Information Catalog.

 Procedures for Reporting an Academic Misconduct Violation

 Please go to our Report an Incident page to report all incidents (both academic and behavioral misconduct).

 When referring an incident please include all supporting documentation which should include and is not limited to: